David DarlingLive at

 Go figure.
 But it worked all night long.

-Another night full of first's at The Gathering.
+Another night full of first's at The Gatherings.
 The first time for a solo cello player; the first time an artist performed wearing a neck tie.; the first group participation (finger snap, floor stomp, hand clap, tongue pop and group hum).
 While the audience was of a different mix than most gatherings, the vibe was the same.
 Enchanted!
 David Darling is a master of his instrument.
 So confident and skillful as he sent the acoustic cello thru a series of delays and reverb.
 He accompanied himself with simple loops as to fill out his sound but not to be rapacious.
 He took his cello for a walk off the front of the stage down and the center isle.
 He even played a Swiss percussion instrument that sounded like a small steel drum.

 Two sets of 45 minutes each were played without a break between the pieces.
 He moved seamlessly from all-out improvs to composed pieces from his solo recordings.
-The second set included one of the most unusual use of voice and digital delay that mixed several octaves of grunts and growns rhythmically.
+The second set included one of the most unusual use of voice and digital delay that mixed several octaves of grunts and groans rhythmically.
 Like the cave man meets the beat poet (slightly reminiscent of the voice piece by Jeff Greinke many Gatherings ago).

 David proved himself to be a performer that gave the crowd something they wanted but didn't expect from him and his cello.
 His recordings now seem even more intriguing.
 I believe Darling to be one of the core artists who've helped develop this type of music from scratch, just because it needs to exist.
 From his background at the ECM label he has continued to stretch the boundaries of the listener while providing some of the most beautiful soundscapes ever recorded.
 I hope his newest recording "Cello Blue" effects as many people as "Eight String Religion" did.
 All the best to you David.